jeanpierobom/jeanpierobom.github.io/_posts/2019-02-22-project-b-super-zombie-runner-complete.md

 #### Next Steps

-The instructor of the course mentioned that this game could be improved by students, in order to make it unique. in the next few days, I will try to create new artwork for the game, and maybe modify the gameplay a little bit.
-I also want to export and test the game in a mobile device.
+The instructor of the course mentioned that this game could be improved by students, in order to make it unique.
+I will try to create new artwork for the game before the presentation.
+I will also try to modify the gameplay a little bit.
+Finally, I will export the game to mobile devices.